driedpampas/realme-8-megaguide/md/mtk-guide.md

    <p align="center"><img src="https://i.imgur.com/HfPsrpU.png"></p>
 4. Unlock the bootloader using command `python mtk da seccfg unlock`, the output should look like this
    <p align="center"><img src="https://i.imgur.com/Su8RtHk.png"></p>
+5. Reboot with `python mtk reset` or hold all hardware buttons until the phone reboots.

 > [!IMPORTANT]
->   **After this, turn on your phone.
-First boot will take around 5-20 minutes.**
+>   **First boot will take around 5-20 minutes.**
 >   **You will see `dm-verity corruption` and `orange state` warnings.
 Press the *Power Button* to continue.
 These are normal and will be patched later in the guide.**

-5. Your bootloader is now unlocked.
+6. Set your phone up and enable **Developer Options** and verify that the bootloader is unlocked under `OEM unlocking`

 ### ❗ Check [FAQ (frequently asked questions)](https://github.com/driedpampas/realme-8-megaguide/wiki/FAQ) if something does not work or you have questions